ozaner/ozanerhansha.github.io-OLD/references.md

 ## Computer Science
 * [Quipqiup](https://quipqiup.com) --- An automated cryptogram solver written by Professor Edwin Olsen of the University of Michigan.
-* [Loop Waveform Generator](https://airtightinteractive.com/demos/js/reactive/) --- A JavaScript app that allows you to see a live 3D waveform of an mp3 file.
 * [SWISH Prolog](https://swish.swi-prolog.org) --- An online prolog environment.
 Prolog is a logic programming language used to encode rule based knowledge.
+* [Image Colors](https://franciscouzo.github.io/image_colors/) --- Creates a 3d graph of the pixels of an image based on their colors.
-* [Google Ngram Viewer](https://books.google.com/ngrams) --- A tool that allows you to plot the useage of a certain word or phrase in a particular corpus (i.e British English, French, American Fiction, etc.)
+* [Loop Waveform Generator](https://airtightinteractive.com/demos/js/reactive/) --- A JavaScript app that allows you to see a live 3D waveform of an mp3 file.

 #### Machine Learning
 * [Colah's Blog](https://colah.github.io) --- A blog with well written and useful posts on machine learning, neural networks, and related topics.
 It's written by Christopher Olah, a researcher at google.
 He also writes here on a more collaborative site: [Distill](https://distill.pub).